aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

 ### 1. Select a Region and Launch CloudFormation Stack

 AWS IoT is located in many [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#iot_region) across the world.
-We will provide shortcuts for the us-east-1, us-east-2, and us-west-2 regions in this document and ask that you choose one of these three regions for the module.
+We will provide shortcuts for the regions we want you to use later in this lab.
 As noted above, if more than one person is doing the module in the same AWS account, each person should use a different region.
+Please use the same region throughout the lab.

 **Tip** The AWS region name is always listed in the upper-right corner of the AWS Management Console, in the navigation bar.

-Make a note of the AWS *region name*, for example, *US West (Oregon),*

-For more information about regions, see: [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html)

-**Note** If needed, create a new key pair: [Creating a Key Pair Using Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)

 ### 2. Build the Node-RED Environment